Mathitos/presentations/sql.md

 INSERT INTO attendees (name, is_present) VALUES ('Ariele Cassaroti', FALSE);
 SELECT * FROM attendees WHERE is_present = TRUE;

+SELECT * from attendees WHERE name LIKE '%athe';

 INSERT INTO questions (question, is_answered, attendee_id) VALUES ('como atualizar um registro?', false, 1);

 UPDATE questions WHERE id = 1 SET is_answered = TRUE;